ash3798/Social-Network/README.md

 ```
 2. Navigate to Docker folder inside the repository .Here Dockerfile will be there which we will use to create container
 3. Before building the docker file , clone the repository again inside Docker folder , using the same command as above.
 > This workaround is needed to avoid entering the github access token in init.sh file which will be required to clone the repository inside container.
-So repository will be copied from here while building image .
+Here in our case repository will get copied from machine while building image .
 4. After cloning repository in Docker folder , run the docker build command using Dockerfile present.
 ```
 docker build . -t socialnetwork:latest